 One of the most common mistakes people make is trying to pick the mouse up by grasping it around its body.
 This is very threatening to a mouse as it replicates the sensation of being grabbed by a predator and the mouse will usually respond by wiggling to get away or by biting.

 Once you have caught the mouse, support its body weight on your hand whilst holding on to its tail.
-Pet mice may be relatively tame and may sit on your hand quite happily without restraint - just remember mice are quick and a sudden noise or movement might frighten it, causing it to fall/jump off your hand or run up your sleeve (under your clothing).
+Pet mice may be relatively tame and may sit on your hand quite happily without restraint - remember, mice are quick, and a sudden noise or movement might frighten it, causing it to fall/jump off your hand or run up your sleeve (under your clothing).

 Normal behaviour for a mouse includes: